INSTALLATION GUIDE

 Stripping and Terminating SWA Cable

-• Step 1 — measure and mark — measure the depth of the gland entry plus additional length for the armour to be gripped.
-Mark the outer sheath with a knife or tape.
-Allow additional length inside the enclosure for core dressing and connection.
+Measure the depth of the gland entry plus the length of armour the cone has to grip.
+Mark the outer sheath.
+Allow extra length inside the enclosure for dressing and connecting the cores.

-• Step 4 — fit the shroud first — slide the plastic shroud over the cable before fitting the gland body.
-Once the gland is tightened onto the enclosure the shroud cannot be passed over it.
-This is the single most common SWA termination error in practice — a shroud omitted at this stage cannot be retrofitted without stripping the termination back.
+Slide the shroud onto the cable before anything else.
+Once the gland is tightened onto the enclosure the shroud cannot be passed over it, and it cannot be retrofitted without stripping the termination back.
+This is the single most common SWA termination error on site.

-• Step 5 — fit the gland — slide the back-nut and cone over the armour wires (cone first, cone taper facing the gland body).
-Feed the cable through the gland body entry hole in the enclosure.
-Tighten the back-nut to draw the cone under the armour wires and clamp them firmly.
-Do not overtighten — the armour wires should be gripped firmly without being crushed or cut.
+Slide the back-nut then the cone over the armour, taper facing the gland body.
+Feed the cable through the entry, then tighten the back-nut to draw the cone under the armour and clamp the wires.
+Firm, not crushed — over-tightening cuts the wires you are relying on.

 05 · Installation Guide